Don't Wait Until it's Too Late: Identifying Dangerous Trees

 Overhanging Branches

-Overhanging branches of trees that are in close proximity to buildings or power lines can be a danger to the safety of your property and personal safety.
-If you are concerned about overhanging branches, it’s best to be evaluated by an arborist to determine if pruning or removal is required.
+Overhanging branches of trees located close to buildings or power lines can pose a risk to safety and property.
+If you are concerned about overhanging branches you should have the tree evaluated by an arborist who will determine if removal or trimming is needed.

 FAQs